Saving vs. Investing - What is Savings

 The successful prioritize savings, so they have the capital to invest when they find the right deal.
 They have pre-defined criteria for their investments and know exactly how much capital is required.
 By keeping a substantial store of cash, they’re prepared for opportunities when “cash is king.”

-For this reason, savings is so valuable that they make sure it’s non-negotiable.
+For this reason, savings are so valuable that they make sure it’s non-negotiable.

 As income grows, they spend less as a percentage of net income so that they can save more.
 In this way, they give top priority to increasing net investible income – the portion of your income able to be saved and then invested – OVER maximizing returns.